mattbixby123/daily-cat-fact-committer/README.md

 - Automatically fetches a random cat fact daily at 9:00 AM
 - Creates a markdown file with the fact and date
 - Automatically commits and pushes to the repository
-- Uses system wake scheduling to ensure reliable execution
+- Uses macOS launchd service for reliable scheduling

 ## Prerequisites

 - Java Development Kit (JDK)
 - Git installed and configured
-- macOS (for pmset scheduling)
+- macOS
 - Required Java libraries:
     - Jackson (JSON parsing)